Section 9 of the AMCAS® Application: Standardized Tests

 - To release MCAT scores earned between 1991 and 2003, go to the .

-- To release scores earned before 1991, please complete the .
+- To release scores earned before 1991, please visit the .

 If you are applying to a special program, such as an MD-PhD or an MBA-MD, medical schools may require other test scores in addition to the MCAT exam such as the GMAT, LSAT, MAT, or GRE.